bunnylin/supersakura/README.md

 Preferably get the latest 3.0.x compiler version.
 Try to make a hello-world program to confirm it works.

-Next, get SDL2 and SDL2_ttf.
-These are dynamically linked libraries that must be present on the system for the engine to run.
+Next, get the SDL2 and SDL2_ttf runtime binaries.
+(You won't need the development libraries for this.)
+The binaries are dynamically linked libraries that must be present on the system for the engine to run.
 See the SDL2 section above for details.

 The SDL2 Pascal headers and moonlibs are statically linked units or libraries; they are needed to compile the engine and tools, but afterward